Destination Guide Index

 Guide: A River Walk Built From Stages

-The South Bank is London's easiest argument for walking.
-Tate Modern, Shakespeare's Globe, the Southbank Centre, the National Theatre, and BFI Southbank line up like a civic dare: art, theatre, film, river air, repeat.
-It can be high culture without being precious, especially when you let the bridges and bookstalls do some of the work.
+The South Bank is London's easiest culture walk because the venues are genuinely different.
+Tate Modern handles modern art and Turbine Hall scale, Shakespeare's Globe gives Bankside theatre history, Southbank Centre supplies music, poetry, and festivals, while the National Theatre and BFI cover drama and film.
+It is high culture without being precious, especially when you let the river, bridges, and bookstalls do some of the work.

 • Tate Modern